brendt/stitcher.io/src/content/blog/the-web-in-2045.md

-On August 6 1991, Sir Tim Berners-Lee put online the first website ever.
+On August 6 1991, Sir Tim Berners-Lee put the world's first website online.
-It's been 27 years since that first website was reachable via the world wide web.
+It's been 27 years since that first website has been reachable via the world wide web.
 With the massive progression we've seen throughout the web's lifetime, I can't help but wonder what will happen in the next 27 years, what the web will look like in 2045.